 In a TUPE situation is the transferor required to obtain its employees' consent before passing on information about them to the transferee?

-To the extent that the transferor provides information over and above this, it should still be able to rely on one of the other conditions in sch.2 to the Data Protection Act 1998 in order to ensure that it processes data fairly and lawfully.
-The most relevant one in the context of a TUPE transfer is likely to be the "legitimate interests" condition, ie where the processing is necessary for the purposes of legitimate interests pursued by the data controller (in this case the transferor) or by the third party to whom the data is disclosed (the transferee).
-It is, however, advisable for the transferor to obtain formal assurances from the prospective transferee with regard to use and safekeeping of the information and its return if the transfer does not proceed.
+To the extent that the transferor provides information over and above the employee liability information, that is not anonymised, it must ensure that it has an alternative legal basis under the GDPR to process the data.
+The most relevant basis in this context is likely to be that processing is necessary for the purposes of the legitimate interests pursued by the data controller (in this case the transferor) or by a third party (the transferee).
+The transferor should obtain formal assurances from the prospective transferee with regard to the use and safekeeping of the information and its return or destruction if the transfer does not proceed.

 The employer should provide the employees with a privacy notice informing them that it is transferring their personal data to the transferee (unless the data is anonymised).